JohnnieShen/cs257-Project-Ingenuity/README.md

 - ~~Improve level design, points of interests, quest checklist / tracking system, quests~~ (In the works with nothing to show at this moment)

-- More blocks, ~~bug fixes related to physics based damage~~, add-on blocks  (Did more pixel art creation for UI so no time for modeling)
+- ~~More blocks, ~~bug fixes related to physics based damage~~, add-on blocks  (Did more pixel art creation for UI so no time for modeling)~~
-- Improve visual design, upgrade shaders and textures, flesh out what we want the final design to look (not the imminent focus)
+~~- Improve visual design, upgrade shaders and textures, flesh out what we want the final design to look (not the imminent focus)~~
-- More AI prefabs, AI prefab builder (Tentative: not completely necessary as the normal workflow is not terrible) (Did not do, current implementation completely overhauled vehicle representation and old AI prefabs are not updated to date, and AI script might not work with terrain, might need updating)
+- ~~More AI prefabs, AI prefab builder (Tentative: not completely necessary as the normal workflow is not terrible) (Did not do, current implementation completely overhauled vehicle representation and old AI prefabs are not updated to date, and AI script might not work with terrain, might need updating)~~
 - ~~Better UI (Tentative)~~

 ### Additions

-- Crafting
+- ~~Crafting~~
-  -  Implemented menu for crafting blocks, can be entered from build mode.
-Players can recycle blocks in exchange for scraps, which can be used to craft other blocks, this will be a backup thing for players to acquire blocks, we did this first to flesh out the gameplay loop before worrying about the looks.
+  -  ~~Implemented menu for crafting blocks, can be entered from build mode.
+Players can recycle blocks in exchange for scraps, which can be used to craft other blocks, this will be a backup thing for players to acquire blocks, we did this first to flesh out the gameplay loop before worrying about the looks.~~
-  - Also implemented a resource manager for handling bullet counting, energy counting, scrap bookkeeping etc.
+  - ~~Also implemented a resource manager for handling bullet counting, energy counting, scrap bookkeeping etc.~~
-- UI
+- ~~UI~~
-  - Created pixel art for block representations
-  - Implemented a rough draft of what we want the UI to look like, this is more of a mockup than anything.
-- Block previews for building
+  ~~- Created pixel art for block representations~~ ~~- Implemented a rough draft of what we want the UI to look like, this is more of a mockup than anything.~~ ~~- Block previews for building~~
-  - This is an old feature that was disabled because it was really buggy, it is all fixed up and fully functional now.
+  ~~- This is an old feature that was disabled because it was really buggy, it is all fixed up and fully functional now.~~ ~~- Minimap~~
-- Minimap
-  - Implemented a first version of the minimap on the UI, currently there are some issues with the full rendering pass.
-Fixes pending.
+  ~~- Implemented a first version of the minimap on the UI, currently there are some issues with the full rendering pass.
+Fixes pending.~~

-As you can probably see, we put a lot of time into fleshing out the UI for the sake of streamlining the gameplay experience, and the previous plan was changed to some degree.
-The next checkpoint will be the checkpoint of playability, which will be our main focus from now.
+~~As you can probably see, we put a lot of time into fleshing out the UI for the sake of streamlining the gameplay experience, and the previous plan was changed to some degree.
+The next checkpoint will be the checkpoint of playability, which will be our main focus from now.~~

-### Project Part 4: Sound, UI, and Animation
+~~### Project Part 4: Sound, UI, and Animation~~

-For the next submission, we plan to work on sound design for our game.
+~~For the next submission, we plan to work on sound design for our game.
 In our current state, while the game is visually quite put together, it lacks the background music, ambience, and other miscellaneous sounds to give the game a more lifelike feel.
 To start out, we plan on including sound effects such as building sounds, collision sounds, driving sounds, and shooting sounds.
 If time permits, having basic background music may be a desired addition.
 A good amount of our UI has been fleshed out, but fine tuning the parameters would be ideal.
 In terms of animation, having simple animations for building/block assembling, possibly shooting, and more.
-Since our game doesn’t particularly deal with characters, our animations will be less based on traditional rigging and more mechanical to fit with the nature of our game.
+Since our game doesn’t particularly deal with characters, our animations will be less based on traditional rigging and more mechanical to fit with the nature of our game.~~

-For the next checkpoint as well we plan to have a more developed tutorial level, due to the slight complexity of our build systems to newer users.
+~~For the next checkpoint as well we plan to have a more developed tutorial level, due to the slight complexity of our build systems to newer users.
 The goal will be to create a scene that has an abandoned government facility aesthetic, with obstacles, possibly a rogue enemy, and targets to give players a feel of the game’s building, shooting, and movement.
-We will include a title screen for players to either select the tutorial level if they want a recap on the control, or a play button to deliver them directly to the main gameplay.
+We will include a title screen for players to either select the tutorial level if they want a recap on the control, or a play button to deliver them directly to the main gameplay.~~

-We also plan on improving the playability of the game in general, in our case meaning a bigger map, more AI to kill and structures and POIs to explore.
+~~We also plan on improving the playability of the game in general, in our case meaning a bigger map, more AI to kill and structures and POIs to explore.~~

 ~~- More blocks, add-on blocks~~
 ~~- More AI prefabs, AI prefab builder (Tentative: not completely necessary as the normal workflow is not terrible), bring AI system up to date with overhauled vehicle representation~~
 ~~- More level design work,~~ tutorial level with corresponding mechanics (out of scope), ~~bigger map in first world, script for spawning in enemies dynamically, more POIs~~
 - Sounds (did not get around to do)

+### Additions:
+- AI Converter
+   - Implemented a script to allow for developers to construct vehicles of their own design in the Build Mode, apply the AI converter script, and that prefab can be saved as an AI
+   - Vastly improved efficiency and usability for creating new enemy types
+- Block Types
+   - Different rarities for our blocks were added (common, uncommon, rare, epic and legendary) and with each increasing rank, a proportional increase in stats is attached.
+- Terrain Size
+   - The terrain was modified to be 16x larger than our original (1000x1000 → 4000x4000), Added a couple of structural components, a centralized boss base, and more, Randomized AI spawn on the terrain
+- Main Menu
+   - Added a start screen with a custom background, buttons for the main gameplay loop, tutorial, settings, and quitting (only main gameplay is interactive at the moment), a menu that follows around the player’s cursor, and then some particle effects to give it extra flair
+- Tree Breaker
+   - Unity’s terrain tree system doesn’t actually place trees as game objects, which means the player can’t easily interact with them as you would with a traditional game object.
+First, a script had to be created to where any terrain tree within a certain radius of the player’s vehicle would have an associated tree prefab spawned in.
+Then, another script had to be added to the tree prefab to allow for the deletion of both the prefab and terrain counterpart when colliding with the player.
+- Bullet/Rocket Booster Effects
+   - Bullet trails were added for both the standard and energy turret.
+In addition to changing the bullet projectiles themselves, colors were used to differentiate between the two, orange for original and blue for energy.
+An added interaction was put into place with the energy shield, where the standard turret bullets will deflect off of energy shields, while the energy bullets will be absorbed.
+   - A rocket booster was added to make the game feel more alive for the player, the block allows for acceleration when the player presses shift.
+An associated particle effect was created for it.
+- Boss Fight
+   - A more advanced AI was created to simulate a boss fight which lives in the boss base, a script was attached to where anytime a player comes within a certain distance, a large health bar will appear towards the top of the screen
 ## Development

 ### Project Checkpoint 1-2